-In accordance with IFRS 9, initial recognition of the convertible notes was recorded at the fair value of their debt component and subsequently this debt component is accounted for under the amortized cost method.
+In accordance with IFRS 9, the convertible notes were initially recognized at the fair value of their debt component and subsequently this debt component is accounted for under the amortized cost method.

-The conversion option of the convertible notes was bifurcated and classified in derivative instruments because the conversion price is not fixed and measured at fair value on the date of issuance (based on the Black-Scholes valuation model) with recognition of the changes in fair value in the statement of consolidated operations in accordance with IFRS 9.
+The conversion option of the convertible notes was bifurcated and classified in derivative instruments due to the parity not fixed and measured at fair value on the date of issuance (based on the Black-Scholes valuation model) with recognition of the changes in fair value in the statement of consolidated operations in accordance with IFRS 9.